-The panel took into account that the Notice of Hearing provided details of the substantive order being reviewed, the time, date and that the hearing was to be held virtually, and, amongst other things, information about Mr Round's right to attend, be represented and call evidence, as well as the panel's power to proceed in his absence.
+The panel took into account that the Notice of Hearing provided details of the substantive order being reviewed, the time, date and that the hearing was to be held virtually, including instructions on how to join and, amongst other things, information about Mr Round's right to attend, be represented and call evidence, as well as the panel's power to proceed in his absence.

-In the light of all of the information available, the panel was satisfied that Mr Round has been served with notice of this hearing in accordance with the requirements of Rules 11 and 34.
+In light of all of the information available, the panel was satisfied that Mr Round has been served with notice of this hearing in accordance with the requirements of Rules 11 and 34.